Asphalt Paving: Driveway Maintenance

 Asphalt should not be confused with tar, a substance made from coal or wood.
 Asphalt is found in natural deposits, but almost all of the asphalt used commercially is made from petroleum.
 Natural asphalt was used extensively in ancient times.
 Deposits occur in pits or lakes as residue from crude petroleum that has seeped up through cracks in the earth.
 The use of asphalt for street paving in the United States began in 1870.

 We once had a home with a driveway that was 300’ long.
 It was paved – you guessed it — with asphalt (black top).
 Wow!
 What a lesson we learned.
 Asphalt costs about the same to install as concrete.
 In fact, in some instances asphalt costs more.
 On top of that, it doesn’t hold up nearly as well as concrete.
 Additionally, asphalt responds poorly in hot weather.
 When it gets extremely hot it softens and is easily damaged.
 However, there is a real plus that makes it worth consideration.
-It really is easy to repair – and, if properly maintained – it can last for decades.
+It really is easy to repair – and, with proper asphalt maintenance – it can last for decades.

 Remember, an asphalt surface needs to be maintained on a regular basis.
 The surface should be cleaned and sealed every other year.
 Where use is greater sealer should be done annually.

 Asphalt Crack Sealing is a driveway or parking lot repair that helps prevent paving deterioration.
 One of the key benefits of asphalt is its longevity if adequately maintained.
 Asphalt crack filling or crack sealing helps prevent water from infiltrating lower asphalt base or subbase levels.